MicrosoftDocs/security/security-docs/operations/respond-incident.md

    1. As needed, use information in the data set for the incident from the **Evidence and Response** tab.

-1. **Return to the Azure portal** to perform additional incident actions, such as running a playbook or creating an automation rule.
+1. **Return to the Azure portal** to perform extra incident actions, such as running a playbook or creating an automation rule.

     Add comments to the incident to record your actions and the results of your analysis.